An appetite for efficiency: early determination gains ground in arbitration

 By contrast, some institutions rely on general case-management powers rather than an express rule.
 The DIAC Arbitration Rules 2022 Rules and the Swiss Rules 2021 remain efficiency-oriented but stop short of codifying early dismissal, while the DIA 2021 Rules take a different route, appointing interim arbitrators to resolve procedural or evidentiary matters before a tribunal is constituted.

 The procedural innovation has also migrated from institutional rules to legislation.
-The English Arbitration Act 1996 (as amended in 2025) now empowers tribunals, on a party’s application, to summarily determine any claim, defence or issue that has “no real prospect of success” (Section 39A).
+For example, the English Arbitration Act 1996 (as amended by the Arbitration Act 2025, now in force from 1 August 2025) expressly empowers tribunals, on a party’s application, to summarily determine any claim, defence or issue that has “no real prospect of success” (Section 39A).
+This statutory change aligns arbitration law more closely with the summary disposal mechanisms seen in leading institutional rules and reflects a broader trend towards efficiency underpinned by procedural fairness.
 The provision does not prescribe when such an application may be made; time is left to the tribunal’s discretion, provided procedural fairness is maintained.
-Singapore is expected to follow with proposed amendments to the International Arbitration Act (IAA) introducing an equivalent power.
+Singapore appears poised to follow with equivalent amendments to the International Arbitration Act (IAA), introducing similar summary determination powers once its reform process concludes.

 Practical considerations